HackSocNotts/hacknotts.com/README.md

 - Run 'grunt watch' to watch folders so that SCSS compiles to CSS & others
 - Run (in a new terminal window) 'grunt serve' to test locally at http://localhost:9000/index.html

+## Deploying changes

+Changes are done via [Capistrano](http://capistranorb.com), which provides the ability to deploy really easily to our server.

+In order to set up the dependencies, you will need to run `bundle install`.
+This requires `ruby` and `ruby-bundler`.

+Changes *must* be sent to staging first, to be checked before being put live.
+This can be done by running `bundle exec cap staging deploy`, and can be found at [`staging.hacknotts.com`](staging.hacknotts.com).

+Once confirmed that the changes are good, they can be sent live via `bundle exec cap production deploy`, and can be found at [`hacknotts.com`](hacknotts.com).

+*NOTE*: In order to push to the server, you will need to be given SSH access via @jamietanna.

 ## Inspiration